Feb. 10, 2021

-Looking at their academics, they have a student progress rating of 10 out of 10, and this rating measures how much students at the school have improved from one year to the next as compared to students with similar proficiency levels at other schools in the state.
-The students at this school are making far more academic progress, given where they were last year as compared to similar students.
+On the academics side, let's take a look at that.
+The student progress rating is quite good at 10 out of 10.
+I guess it doesn't get much better than that.
+You'll see that what this rating measures is how much students at this school have improved from one year to the next, as compared to students with similar proficiency at those other schools.
+And as I said, the students at this school are making far more academic progress, given where they were last year.

 On the test scores, this school has a rating of eight out of 10, and the test scores are above the state average.
 You'll see that in English, the proficiency percentage is 65% versus the state average of 47%.
 And in math, it's 71% versus the state average of 54%.

 Let's look at the equity side of things is what they call it at greatschools.org.
 The equity rating is at nine out of 10, shows that disadvantaged students are performing better than other students in the state and that the school is closing the achievement gap.
 Looking at race/ethnicity, all students are rated 10 out of 10.
 White students, which are 46% of the student body or 10 out of 10, and black students, which are 13% of the student body are nine out of 10.
 Looking at low-income students, the ratings measure how students from low-income households improved academically over students in other schools.
 All students, again, are 10 out of 10 and low-income students, which are 34% of the student body, also ranked 10 out of 10.

 Taking a look at the environment, the demographics you'll see here, it's predominantly white at 46% followed by Hispanic at 24%, with Native Hawaiian or other Pacific Islanders bringing up at 1%.
 As far as gender goes, you'll see there's 53% male students versus 47% population of females.